abhabongse/paxter/docs/beginner-tutorials/quick-blogging.md

 ```

 :::{note}
-If you are thinking that the options section of a command syntax
+If you are thinking that the options part of a command syntax
 looks eerily similar to function call syntax in python,
 do take note that this happens by design.
 We will dive into more details about the structure of command syntax